IBM/automation-data-fabric/README.md

     Data Fabric Services (WKC, WS, WML, DV & DV provision) will run asynchronously in the background, and may require up to 120 minutes to complete.

-31. Change directories to the `610-datafabric-setup` folder and run the following commands to deploy Data Fabric Setup into the cluster.
+31. Change directories to the `610-datafabric-setup` folder and run the following commands to
+    a.
+Create AWS S3 Bucket
+    b.
+Upload Datafiles to AWS S3 Bucket
+    c.
+Configure Data Fabric Solution on top of Cloud pak for Data

     ```
     cd ../610-datafabric-setup